The Best Chocolate Chip Cookies Recipe, Ever

 Skip ahead Jump to Recipe

-Key Ingredients in our Chocolate Chip Cookies, Solved
+Key Ingredients in The Best Chocolate Chip Cookies

 Dark brown sugar: Molasses is the important part here.
 Light brown is going to be too weak and white sugar?
 Forget it.
 You want that soft-center and toasty edge, this is how you get it.